IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 3. Grasshopper Application window.

 ###Data Sources
-One of the main ways to get data into the Grasshopper definition is to use a geometry collection parameter.
+It is helpful to pass data to a Grasshopper file so it can carry out the instructions and automation defined by its wiring.
+One of the main data-transfer mechanisms is a geometry collection parameter.

 Geometry collection parameters are data sources found in the Grasshopper ribbon under “Params”-> “Geometry”.
 They can store information about new geometry or references to existing Rhino geometry.
 Each geometry collection parameter can store data for its type of geometry (e.g. point, line, circle, etc.).